Ireland Women Fall to France in Women's Six Nations Despite Brave Display

 Background

-Ireland came into the match in good form, having recorded a high-scoring victory over Italy in their previous fixture.
-The team had been building momentum under Bemand's coaching, and there was genuine belief that a historic win in France was achievable.
-The match was played at a sold-out venue in Clermont, with a passionate French crowd creating a difficult atmosphere for the visiting Irish side.
+Ireland came into the Clermont fixture having bounced back from a 33-12 opening-round defeat to England with a comprehensive 57-20 victory over Italy in round two.
+The team, captained by 22-year-old back-row Erin King, had been building momentum under Bemand's coaching, and there was genuine belief that a competitive performance in France was achievable.
+The match was played at a sold-out Stade Marcel-Michelin, with a passionate French crowd creating a difficult atmosphere for the visiting Irish side.

 Key Developments